mchennig/RPA-SoSe2021-Team6/README.md

 studio and run the `Main.xaml` file.
 In some cases it might be necessary to update a few variables which we will look at in the different workflows.

+Running the robot can take quite long (especially in Debug-Mode).
+Times of up to or over 20 minutes are possible.

 # Workflows
 The project is divided in several sub workflows to facilitate maintenance and improve readability.
 The different workflows are presented in the following